Mominuddin07/Cipher-Chain/README.md

 ## How it works

-1. **Frontend** (this repository): Built using React, Tailwind CSS, and Axios to fetch data from the CoinGecko API and.
+1. **Frontend** (this repository): Built using React, Tailwind CSS, and Axios to fetch data from the CoinGecko API.
 2. **Backend** (external or API service): Axios to fetch data from the CoinGecko API and Tradingview and Firebase for user Authentication .

 ### Pre-requisites